World Cup Betting Offers 2018

 Old service was resumed in 2014 when a dominant Germany team claimed their fourth title from 8 final appearances and their fist as a united Germany rather than West Germany.
 They famously embarrassed Brazil 7-1 in their own country along the way to winning.

-While Russia 2018 promises to be the biggest yet, in terms of money and coverage, it is also the most controversial.
-Many will always question how honourable the selection process was and when you combine this with the Russian Olympic doping debacle there is little to suggest it was an honest selection.
+Russia 2018 was the most controversial tournament ever, and many will always question how honourable the selection process was and when you combine this with the Russian Olympic doping debacle there is little to suggest it was an honest selection.

-Never the less the tournament will go ahead and who will win the first ever Russian World Cup is unknown.
-This will be followed by the even more controversial World Cup held in Qatar in 2022.
-The event is likely to move to the Winter months and will be played in air conditioned stadiums – If you ever want to see corruption at its worst then this is a classic example of bare faced money grabbing greed at the heart of FIFA – I mean playing football in a desert, WTF.
+Russia 2018 was followed by the even more controversial World Cup held in Qatar in 2022.
+The event moved to the Winter months and was played in air conditioned stadiums – If you ever want to see corruption at its worst then this is a classic example of bare faced money grabbing greed at the heart of FIFA – I mean playing football in a desert, WTF.

 In some ways, it is surprise it has taken this long for the World Cup expansion idea to take hold.
 I think had the FIFA corruption scandal not unveiled itself when it did that this may have happened even sooner.